jordantoaster/Jordans-Repo/Projects/MyAwesomeApp/readme.txt.txt

 TODO:

-1. remove populate profile pojo in favour of expanding user pojo
 2. UI is too sterile for the subject, more character required
 3. click on book to get info about the book
 4. upload schema to GIT